skip to Main Content

 Details of the Tax

 Interestingly, the rate of tax incurred relative to property value differs based on the tax status of the property owning individual.
-If the property belongs to an individual or family with ‘satellite’ tax status, the applicable tax rate will be 2% of the home’s assessed value in that year.
+An individual or family with ‘satellite’ tax status will have a tax rate of 2% applied to the assessed value of their property in that year.
 ‘Satellite’ refers to individuals or families whose main source of income (more than 50%) comes from outside of Canada and who are not subject to Canadian income tax.
 Read more on special satellite tax status in our article here.
 For Canadian citizens and permanent residents who don’t belong to this special tax category, the rate is 0.5% of the home’s assessed value in that year.

 If you’re a homeowner or prospective home buyer with questions about navigating this tax or other new vacancy taxes, contact an experienced lawyer today.
 We’ll ensure you fully understand your tax obligations and potential exemptions.